OmbreaPV/pySTICS/README.md

 # How to use pySTICS
-## Clone gitlab repository and install pystics in a conda environment

 1. Create and activate a conda environment:```console conda create --name envi_name  python=3.11 pip
 conda activate envi_name